 When I arrived at PAN, we had great people and great technology.
-What we didn’t have was a pipeline of continuous leads supported by a modern brand story.
+What we didn’t have was a pipeline of leads supported by a modern brand story.
 Within three short years, we became the platform to securely assess new hires and leadership potential, and we grew leads by 400%.
 We were acquired by a large testing and certification company.

 At PAN, I led a team in building a web application called “Am I Job Ready?”.
 Built for college students and job seekers, it’s changing how individuals are matched to compatible careers and learn workplace skills.
 Over 30 campuses signed up in the first year.